-- It can be considered as a quick prototype tool or pilot application to evaluate the advantage of mobile business applications and the adoption of mobile apps for business users
+- Appgyver can be considered as a quick prototype tool or pilot application to evaluate the advantage of mobile business applications and the adoption of mobile apps for business users

-- It can be adopted to quickly mobilize business applications
+- Appgyver can be adopted to quickly mobilize business applications

-- It can provide an alternative to the existing mobile application strategy for organizations
+- Appgyver can provide an alternative to the existing mobile application strategy for organizations

-With the acquisition of Appgyver, SAP offers a strong low-code / no-code platform, especially for hybrid application development.
-This is the next-generation platform for the SAP landscape, allowing users to quickly build prototypes or fully functional business applications in SAP BTP (Business Technology Platform).
-Replacing SAP MDK, Appgyver provides more flexibility over MDK-based apps.
+With the acquisition of Appgyver, SAP offers a very strong low code / no code platform, especially for hybrid application development.
+This is the next generation platform for the SAP landscape, allowing users to quickly build prototypes or fully functional business application in SAP BTP.
+SAP MDK’s the earlier such platform from SAP, but Appgyver will provide more flexibility over MDK based apps.
 Appgyver is a strong alternative to mobile application development platforms in the SAP BTP offerings.